mashaan14/mashaan-website/README.md

 ## Deploying the app on GitHub Pages

-1. copy this to the top of `package.json`:
+1. copy this line to the top of `package.json`:
   - `"homepage": "https://[your username].github.io/[your repo name]",`

 2. copy these commands to scripts in `package.json`: